Generic selectors

 Wild garlic soup

 An easy and beautifully-flavored soup with ingredients you can likely find in your own backyard.
 We forage for wild garlic about once a year.
 As a kid I’d always called it “onion grass” but after researching as an adult, have found that wild garlic and wild onion are slightly different… wild garlic leaves are hollow whereas wild onion leaves are flat.
-If you don’t have any growing around you, you can substitute the wild garlic for green onions.
+If you don’t have any growing around you, you can substitute the wild garlic for green onions/ scallions or even leeks.

 Ingredients